cs531-f19/cs531-f19.github.io/assignments/assignment-2.md

 ---

 This assignment builds on top of the previous one.
-Tests will be performed based on the content of `a2-test` folder from the [samplel test files](https://raw.githubusercontent.com/ibnesayeed/webserver-tester/master/sample/cs531-test-files.tar.gz) (extract this tarball at your webroot).
+Tests will be performed based on the content of `a2-test` folder from the [sample test files](https://raw.githubusercontent.com/ibnesayeed/webserver-tester/master/sample/cs531-test-files.tar.gz) (extract this tarball at your web server's document root).
 Make your `Dockerfile` run your server on port `80` by default.
 [Release](https://help.github.com/en/articles/creating-releases) your implementation with the `a2` tag.